Soul for Real: Chris "Choc"

 Choc is best known for singing lead on "Every Little Thing I Do" the group's second hit off their "Candy Rain" album.

 In 2001, Choc pursued a solo career and released a debut single "Crazy" which failed to achieve any level of success.
 Later in 2001, he released yet another single, "Make My Move" which had the same result as the debut single of the unreleased album "Choc A Lot".
-This disappointment made Choc delayed music and he began to focus on his personal life.
+This disappointment made Choc delay music and he began to focus on his personal life.